Jambo15/Asus-RT-AX86U/README.md

 # Asus-RT-AC86U

-## How to access my router using SSH without having to enter any password from a Windows 11 machine?
+## How to access the router using SSH without having to enter any password from a Windows 11 machine?

 ### Prerequisites
 1. On you windows 11 machine, look for "Optional Features" and install OpenSSH Client"